-Fossil Rim Wildlife Center is best experienced from its nine-mile driving loop that passes through 5 large pastures where rare and exotic wildlife roam in a natural setting.
-Although best know for such exotics as Gemsbok, Cheetah, White Rhino and Arabian Oryx, Fossil Rim has many native Texas species to see as well.
-While driving through the park look for Wild Turkeys and Roadrunners along the roadway or perhaps a Great-horned Owl perched atop one of the hillside trees.
+Fossil Rim Wildlife Center is best experienced from its 9-mile driving loop that passes through 5 large pastures where rare and exotic wildlife roam in a natural setting.
+Although best known for such exotics as gemsbok, cheetah, white rhino and Arabian oryx, Fossil Rim has many native Texas species to see as well.
+While driving through the park look for Wild Turkey and roadrunners along the roadway or perhaps a Great-horned Owl perched atop one of the hillside trees.
 The area around the caf_ and gift shop is of special wildlife watching interest since it hosts several breeding pairs of the endangered Golden-cheeked Warbler.
 The wildlife center is also actively working to improve habitat for Black-capped Vireos, another of Texas's rare species.

 The wildlife center is globally renowned for its captive breeding of some of the world's rarest animals.
 Although the center supports breeding programs for numerous African species they also have a very successful restoration breeding program for the Attwater's Prairie Chicken, an endangered species native to Texas coastal prairies.
-Visitors wishing to see the prairie chickens should take the behind the scenes tour.
-Other activities within the park include guided mountain biking tours; two different lodges for overnight accommodations, and regularly scheduled education programs for children of all ages.
+Visitors wishing to see the prairie chickens should take the behind-the-scenes tour.
+Other activities within the park include guided mountain biking tours, 2 different lodges for overnight accommodations and regularly scheduled educational programs for children of all ages.